It’s referenced more than 300 times in the Bible, it’s also used in Egyptian medicine, Chinese medicine and Ayurvedic medicine.

-You can either use them topically (rub into the skin), inhale it from the bottle or use a diffuser or ingest essential oils… by doing so; we are bringing in more oxygen from the body and detoxifying our cells.
+You can either use them topically (rub into the skin), inhale them from the bottle or used in a diffuser.

 It is important to use therapeutic grade… as not all essential oils are created equal.
 Cheaper oils have been cut and diluted with toxic chemicals that increase the volume of the oil but decrease its therapeutic value.